Some cities have a great future behind them and are now facing oblivience. Venice is sinking (see here) and so is Alexandria.

 But the location was a barren area.
 So the engineers needed to establish a complex, intelligent system to supply water from the Nile through canals, and then distribute water through a branched pipeline system and store it in underground tanks.

-Every year the city sinks by more than three millimetres, undermined by dams on the Nile that hold back the river silt that once consolidated its soil, and the problem is exacerbated by gas extraction offshore.
+Every year the city sinks by more than three millimetres, undermined by dams in the Nile that hold back the river silt that once consolidated its soil, and the problem is exacerbated by gas extraction offshore.
 Add to that the unchecked building of ever larger (and thus heavier) constructions that force out groundwater.

 Across the Delta, the sea has already advanced inland more than three kilometres since the 1960s, swallowing up Rosetta's iconic 19th-century lighthouse in the 1980s.